samphamdotnetmicroservices02/Play.Identity/README.md

 kubectl get pods -n $namespace
 READY 1/1: means that we have one container inside the pod, and that one pod is ready

+kubectl get services -n $namespace
+TYPE: ClusterIP is the default type, which is ClusterIP meaning that it gets an IP that is local to the cluster (CLISTER-IP), so only any other ports within the cluster can reachout these microservice right now.
+And it is listening in port 80.
+External-IP needs to define "spec.type: LoadBalancer" in yaml file

 kubectl logs identity-deployment-5767558688-p9zh2 -n $namespace
 identity-deployment-5767558688-p9zh2: is the name when you run "kubectl get pods -n $namespace"